asanchezmanas/sampelit/docs/guides/users/shopify_guide.md

 **Solution**:
 1. Check script tags in Shopify:
-   - Admin → Settings → Apps and sales channels → Samplit
+   - Admin → Settings → Apps and sales channels → Sampelit
-2. If missing, go to Samplit → Integrations → Shopify → **Re-sync**
+2. If missing, go to Sampelit → Integrations → Shopify → **Re-sync**
 3. Verify in browser DevTools that script is loading

 #### Issue: Webhooks not receiving events